 Vail is the largest ski resort in Colorado, with over 5,000 skiable acres.
 Travelers from all over come to Colorado to ski Vail’s world-class slopes and back bowls.

 Whatever you’re looking for terrain-wise, Vail’s got it.
-It’s by-far the largest resort in the state with more than 5,000 skiable acres.
+It’s by far the largest resort in the state with 5,317 skiable acres.
 31 lifts serve 193 trails.
 Vail is known for delivering a top-notch ski experience.
 All levels of riders will find terrain they love.